shoeffner/gan_table_setting/README.md

 ### Hyperparameter search

-Run the Mongo DB as shown above.
+Run the MongoDB as shown above.
 Then use `runner.sh` to run a hyperopt-mongo-worker which can optimize the parameters.
+Note that this currently relies on a manual workaround if your database uses admin credentials, see [hyperopt/hyperopt#486](https://github.com/hyperopt/hyperopt/issues/468) for details.
 To queue different parameter settings, run:

 ```bash